Shathir/CamConnect/docs/IMMERSIVE_LAYOUT.md

 ## Layout Structure

 ### Vertical Control Column
-All controls are arranged in a single vertical column with space-around distribution, ensuring optimal use of screen space while maintaining easy access to essential functions.
+All controls are arranged in a single vertical column with `SpaceAround` distribution, ensuring optimal use of screen space while maintaining easy access to essential functions.

 ## Control Elements